michaelcychan/bean-app/README.md

 For the latest instruction to start your Atlas MongoDB, please visit the MongoDB Documentation: https://www.mongodb.com/docs/atlas/getting-started/

 ### Starting the Backend

 To use local mongdoDB:
 ```
 npm run start:local
 ```

 To use Atlas mongoDB:
-Copy .env.smapleAtlas to .env.test and change the DB_URI as instructed from MongoDB Atlas instruction.
+Copy .env.smapleAtlas to .env.test and change the DB_URI as instructed from MongoDB Atlas [instructions](https://www.mongodb.com/docs/atlas/driver-connection/).
 Then run:
 ```
 npm run start:test
 ```